This page contains affiliate links. Please read our disclosure for more info.

 |Total Monthly Expenses||$1408 (£905) for 2 people|

-As always we tracked our expenses with our travel budgeting app Trail Wallet (now with a fancy 3.0 version!).
+As always we tracked our expenses with our travel budgeting app Trail Wallet.
 Here are the total costs for our first two months in the three currencies we used: British pounds, Guatemalan quetzals, and US dollars.
 Each currency is shown in one of Trail Wallet’s new themes.

 The cost of living in San Marcos La Laguna isn’t expensive.
 We budgeted £30 ($47) a day and for once we managed to come just under budget.
 For the daily average of each category see the Trail Wallet screenshots below.